 Speaking of classrooms, does your child’s school recycle?
 It’s an important question to ask!
 Some schools don’t have the necessary equipment to recycle, or so they think.
 You can even share some of these DIY recycling bin ideas with them to show them just how easy it is to recycle!

 Teaching kids to reduce reuse recycle definitely starts at home but shouldn’t end there.
-I encourage you to sign your school up today to do your part on helping our Earth!
+I encourage you to get involved with your child’s school and help them make DIY recycling bins too!